 Get stories and expert advice on all things related to college and parenting.

 Most parents want to help, but it’s not always realistic for middle-class families to contribute to their kids’ college education.
-In 2018, the median household income in the U.S. was $61,937, a 0.8% increase from the previous year.
-However, one or two years of university could easily cost the same amount.
+In 2020, the median household income in the U.S. was $67,521 (a 2.9 percept decrease from 2019, in large part because of effects of the COVID-19 pandemic).
+A year or two of university could easily cost the same amount.

-If you’re in this predicament, it’s essential to assess your financial situation and determine a budget for higher education.
+If you have college-bound teens, it’s essential to assess your family's financial situation and determine a budget for higher education.
 Consider what options are available to cover tuition and what potential loan repayments will look like after your student’s graduation.

 When it comes to talking to your child about paying for college, it’s never too early to begin — even a freshman or sophomore in high school should know what to expect.
 Here are some points to consider.